By BCS Staff

 25. Syracuse University College of Law

 Syracuse University College of Law was founded in 1895 and is one of four law schools in Upstate New York.
-Home to the H. Douglas Barclay Law Library, the college boasts a sizable collection of documents and artifacts belonging to former Supreme Court Justice Robert H. Jackson.
-Located near the city’s University Hill neighborhood, Dineen Hall, the school’s modern educational facility is set to open in the fall of 2014.
-Designed by Syracuse University Architecture alumnus Richard Gluckman of Gluckman Mayner, the structure is seeking LEED Gold certification.
-The 200,000 square foot, five-story building will house the entire College of Law.
+Home to the H. Douglas Barclay Law Library, the College boasts a sizable collection of documents and artifacts belonging to former Supreme Court Justice Robert H. Jackson.
+The College’s main building, Dineen Hall, is a modern educational facility located near the city’s University Hill neighborhood.
+Designed by Syracuse University Architecture alumnus Richard Gluckman of Gluckman Mayner, the structure is a 200,000 square foot, five-story building that houses the the entire College of Law.

-24. University of Memphis Cecil C. Humphries School of Law
+24. University of Memphis Cecil C. Humphreys School of Law

 23. Penn State University, Dickinson School of Law, Lewis Katz Building

 Stunning and bold, the Lewis Katz Building at Penn State University’s Dickinson School of Law stands as a magnificent glowing light within the rolling hills and distant mountains of Central Pennsylvania.
 Completed in 2008, the 114,000 square foot facility has a number of environmentally responsible features including a green roof and it maximizes the use of daylight with large glass windows.
 Designed with LEED certification in mind, Ennead Architects created a large curving glass structure to enclose the law library, the heart of any university program.
 The building also houses numerous classrooms and a 250-seat auditorium.
 Large public spaces encourage interaction and teamwork among students.

 22. Indiana University Robert H. McKinney School of Law, Lawrence W. Inlow Hall